MrShoenel/anti-pattern-models/notebooks/dtw-multi.md

 Our solution to that is to extract those parts of the warping function that do in fact have a slope greater `0`.
-Then, we compare the original warping function to this one, as it one could argue that it represents the optimal warping function given the reference and the query.
+Then, we compare the original warping function to this one, as it one could argue that it represents the optimal warping function given the reference and the query (or, at least more optimal than the linear regression, as it resembles the warping function in greater detail).
 Also, by comparing we attempt to quantify the differences between the actual warping function, and a hypothetical optimum.
 One option is to compare against its linear regression.
 Another option is the one we just described.
 Also remember that we are already computing other metrics of the warping function, such as monotonicity/continuity, and the residuals of its linear regression (this is currently done in `extract_signal_from_window` but we may refactor this at a later point).

 Multivariate Tests
 ==================